neilime/easy-win-setup/README.md

 # Contributing

-👍 If you wish to contribute to TwbsHelper, PRs are welcome!
+👍 If you wish to contribute to EasyWinSetup, PRs are welcome!
 Please read the [https://github.com/neilime/easy-win-setup/blob/master/CONTRIBUTING.md](CONTRIBUTING.md) file.

 # Get started